DimaIvashchuk/dev-cheatsheets-vscode-extension/README.md

 ## Features

 - **📚 Built-in Cheatsheets**: Comes with a curated collection of useful cheat-sheets for Regex, Git, JavaScript, and Terminal commands
-- **🔍 Search & Filter**: Quickly find cheat-sheets by title, tags, or category
+- **🔍 Search & Filter**: Quickly find cheat-sheets by title, tags, category, or subcategory
 - **⚙️ Custom Cheatsheets**: Add your own cheat-sheets via VS Code settings
-- **🎨 Clean UI**: Modern, scrollable interface that respects your VS Code theme
+- **🎨 Clean UI**: Modern, dual-pane interface with sidebar navigation that respects your VS Code theme
-- **📂 Organized by Category**: Cheat-sheets are grouped by category for easy navigation
+- **📂 Organized Hierarchy**: Cheat-sheets are grouped by category and subcategory for easy navigation
+- **🌲 Tree View Navigation**: Sidebar displays an interactive tree view of all cheatsheets
+- **🔽 Collapse/Expand**: Toggle visibility of categories and subcategories
+- **🎯 Quick Navigation**: Click on any item in the sidebar to scroll directly to it in the main content

 ## Usage